CWC FAQs for Faculty and Staff

 What is a wellbeing check?

-Sometimes life can be overwhelming, especially when a student is adjusting to college life, like balancing class assignments, tests and projects, handling personal relationships, and sometimes everything can be too much.
+Sometimes life can be overwhelming, especially when a student is adjusting to college life, like balancing class assignments, tests, and projects, handling personal relationships, and sometimes everything can be too much.
 Also, a student may not be attending classes or a parent has reached out and said they have not heard from their child.
-In these situations, faculty or staff can contact DPS or the CWC and request a wellbeing check.
-DPS will meet with the student and if needed will request assistance from the CWC to check on a student’s wellbeing.
+In these situations, faculty or staff can contact DPS or the CWC and request a well-being check.
+DPS will meet with the student and if needed will request assistance from the CWC to check on the student’s wellbeing.

 What is a crisis appointment?